Comparing Laser Welding Types: Fiber, Diode, Disc, and CO2

 CO2 laser

-The CO2 laser, which operates at a wavelength of 10604nm and has a power range of 1 to 20kW, is a highly developed laser technology.
-It has been the primary laser source for high-power processing since the 1980s.
+The CO2 laser, operating at a wavelength of 10.6 μm with power outputs ranging from 1 to 20 kW, is a well-established laser technology.
+Since the 1980s, it has been the dominant laser source for high-power materials processing applications, particularly in cutting and welding of thick materials.

 Types of Laser